ctron/dentrassi.de/content/2019/06/16/2019-06-16-rust-on-the-esp-and-how-to-get-started.md

 fpu-thumb-fld:
     - 'a:2:{s:9:"_thumb_id";s:4:"4266";s:11:"_thumb_type";s:5:"thumb";}'
 image: /wp-content/uploads/rust-logo-512x512.png
+taxonomies:
   categories:
     - 'Technical Stuff'
   tags:
-    - container
+    - Container
-    - embedded
+    - Embedded
     - IoT
-    - rust
+    - Rust
 ---

 I have been working with ESPs, for playing around in the space of IoT, for a while now.
 Mostly using the ESP8266 and Espressif, through platform.io.
 In recent times, I have also started to really like Rust as programming language.
 And I really believe that all Rust has to offer, would be great match for embedded development.
 So when I had a bit of time, I wanted to give it a try.
 And here is what came out of it *…*